AdaCompNUS/CS4278-5478-Project-Materials/README.md

 You also should include an up-to-2-page writeup to briefly explain your method.

-Please organize your submission folder following the structure:
+Please organize your submission folder with the following structure:
 ```
 student_id.zip
 |-- report.pdf